nbs-system/naxsi/nxapi/README.md

 ##4.
 Tagging events

-Once I chose the whitelists that I think are appropriate, I will write them down to a whitelist file.
+Once I chose the whitelists that I think are appropriate, I will write them in a whitelist file.
 Then, I can tag corresponding events :
     nxtool.py -c nxapi.json -w /tmp/whitelist.conf --tag

 And then, if I look at the report again, I will see a bump in the tagged ratio of events.
-Once the ratio is high enough or the most active URLs & IPs are false positives, it's done !
+Once the ratio is high enough or the most active URLs & IPs are false positives, it's done!

-# Tips and tricks of WL generation
+# Tips and tricks for whitelist generation

   * `--filter`

 --filter is your friend, especially if you have a lot of exceptions.
-By narrowing the field of search for whitelist, it will increase speed, and reduce false positives.
+By narrowing the search field for whitelists, it will increase speed, and reduce false positives.

   * use `-t` instead of `-f`